-ENS 205: Planet Earth I: Physical Features 3 Credit Hour(s)
+ENS 205: Planet Earth I: Physical Features

 Cross-listed as NSC 205.
 An introduction to physical aspects of geology, hydrology, the atmosphere and oceanography of the Earth and the application of these principles from a scientific perspective to land use and planning.
 Cannot receive credit for both ESC 107 and ENS/NSC 205.
 (UG)